-(6) We incur capital expenditures in relation to the maintenance of our towers and fiber equipment, which is non- discretionary in nature and required in order to optimally run our portfolio and to perform in line with our service level agreements with customers.
-Maintenance capital expenditures includes the periodic repair, refurbishment and replacement of tower, fiber equipment and power equipment at existing sites to keep such assets in service
+(5) We incur capital expenditures in relation to the maintenance of our towers and fiber equipment, which is non- discretionary in nature and required in order to optimally run our portfolio and to perform in line with our service level agreements with customers.
+Maintenance capital expenditures includes the periodic repair, refurbishment and replacement of tower, fiber equipment at existing sites to keep such assets in service

-(7) Corporate capital expenditures, which are non-discretionary in nature, consist primarily of routine spending on information technology infrastructure
+(6) Corporate capital expenditures, which are non-discretionary in nature, consist primarily of routine spending on information technology infrastructure

-(8) Adjusted Levered Free Cash Flow is a measure not presented in accordance with IFRS.
+(7) Adjusted Levered Free Cash Flow is a measure not presented in accordance with IFRS.
 Starting in 3Q23, we replaced "Recurring Leveraged Free Cash Flow" (RLFCF) with "Adjusted Levered Free Cash Flow" (ALFCF).
-As a result, we have re-presented the 1Q22-2Q23 measures to be on a consistent basis with the ALFCF presented for the subsequent periods